They've apparently remodeled the train station a lot since last week; it seems to be set up to look like a restaurant now.

 "I have no idea what to say to Riley.
 I'm sort of trying to figure out what I'd want to ask about if someone claimed to be speaking to my younger self on behalf of my autonomous-person emotion of sadness, but she'll probably have completely different questions than I would have."

 "I don't know what she'll ask, it's not something she's thought about before.
-We could contact the other emotions before we contact Riley-as-a-whole and try to figure it out in advance?
-I think she'll want to know whether other peoples' minds are like hers, but we don't know that.
+We could ask the other emotions before we contact Riley-as-a-whole and try to figure it out?
+She'll want to know whether other peoples' minds are like hers, but we don't know that.

 I want to make her worry about bad stuff happening to imaginary people.
 But I don't think she can stop imagining bad things entirely.
 And trying could be bad for her."